You’re in Sedona! The land of red rocks, mysterious landscapes, and hallowed ground.

 Depending on the time of year, the mornings at Devil’s Bridge will be quite chilly.
-If you are hiking in the winter, it will be especially cold (and possibly snowy!) so check the weather before your depart for Devil’s Bridge trail.
+If you are hiking in the winter, it will be especially cold (and possibly snowy!) so check the weather before you depart for Devil’s Bridge Trail.

 However, when the sun comes up the temperature will rise fast and you’ll be peeling off layers on the descent.

 Pack a light jacket, maybe a beanie, and wear breathable pants to help you stay comfortable on the way up AND down!